Menu ≡ ╳

 Hopefully the EU-UK divorce won’t inflict permanent damage upon the former.
 But, realistically, the UK was a big player in the EU.
 Its net annual contribution to the EU coffers was £7.8bn (€9.3bn/$10.2bn) on average.
 That was next only to Germany and France’s respective contributions.
 EU finances will predictably suffer before it is able to adjust to the financial loss.
 Never mind the UK’s active role in EU defense and foreign policy whose termination will oblige the union to redraw both.

 As EU’s chief Brexit negotiator Michel Barnier said, “Whatever agreement we reach on our future relationship [with the UK], Brexit will always be a matter of damage limitation.”

 So far, no other EU member-state has shown the merest indication of following in the footsteps of the UK.

 It might be worth noting the Scottish case whose First Minister, Nicola Sturgeon, describes “Brexit day” as “one of real and profound sadness … tinged with anger.”
 Sturgeon’s party, the social democratic Scottish National Party, is working toward an independent Scotland within the EU.
-The SNP is the largest political party in Scotland and the third largest in the UK, behind the Conservative Party and the Labour Party, in terms of both membership and seats in the Westminster Parliament.
+The SNP is the largest political party in Scotland and the third-largest in the UK, behind the Conservative Party and the Labour Party, in terms of both membership and seats in the Westminster Parliament.

 Brussels, Belgium, 31 January 2020

 *Ed’s note: It is the understanding of Guidepost that the reproduction here of the EU copyrighted photos is “authorized reproduction” and does not fall under the Prado limitations on the EU official website.
 If, however, this is not so, Guidepost will immediately remove all the photos.
-Guidepost has no intention whatsoever of infinging upon EU copyright.
+Guidepost has no intention whatsoever of infringing upon EU copyright.